INSAlgo/trainings-2018/W2_oct15_oct21/io_exercices.md

 Write a program that, given N integers between 1 and 5, prints an histogram of how many times the numbers from 1 to 5 appeared

-Input : on one line, N space separated integers I1, I2, ..., IN such as 1 <= Ii <= 5
+Input : on one line, N space separated integers I1, I2, ..., IN such that 1 <= Ii <= 5

 Output : on the 5 following lines, as many 'X' characters as the corresponding number appeared in the input